 FUCHENG SEETOO (司徒傅權)

 Fucheng Seetoo (1890-1954), Situ Fuquan in Mandarin pinyin, also came to MIT to study Course XIII, supported by a Chinese Navy scholarship.
 The son of Hwai Seetoo, Fucheng was a native of Guangdong, but born in Shanghai on Aug.
-9, 1889.
-Seetoo had originally gone to Phillips Academy as a self-supporting student.
+9, 1888.
+Educated at the Tongwen Guan in China, Seetoo came to the US in 1906 under the supervision of Charles Tenney.
+He originally entered Phillips Academy Andover as a self-supporting student.
 However, his father, a merchant in the sugar trade, lost his wealth in a typhoon, leaving him to search for scholarship funding to complete his education.
-Phillips Academy generously supported Seetoo as a scholarship student for a year, before he passed the examination to enter MIT.
+Phillips Academy generously supported Seetoo as a scholarship student for a year, before he passed the examination to enter MIT in 1908.
 HT Shen helped Seetoo to obtain the Chinese Navy scholarship to support his education at MIT.
 Graduating in the Class of 1914, Seetoo wrote his thesis on the topic of Stability of a Battleship in Damaged Condition.
 Like Chen, Seetoo was a founding officer of the Chinese Students' Club and also a member of the Naval Architectural Society.
-While at MIT, Seetoo also studied violin at the New England Conservatory of Music.
-After returning to China, Seetoo not only became a famous Naval architect, but also a famous violin maker and violinist, pioneering the use of the instrument for Cantonese music.
+While at MIT, Seetoo also studied violin at the New England Conservatory of Music and learned how to make violins from Boston violin-maker Walter Salon Goss.
+After returning to China, Seetoo not only became a famous Naval architect, but also a famous violin-maker and violinist, pioneering the use of the instrument for Cantonese music.

 Professor May Bo CHING of the Department of Chinese and History at City University of Hong Kong provides this account of his place in music history: